-Blogger Sine Thieme gets a history lesson on Robben Island and contemplates how the colour of our skin set us on such different paths.
+Blogger Sine Thieme gets a history lesson on Robben Island and contemplates how the color of our skin set us on such different paths.

 One of the most humbling history lessons and my personal highlight of our visit to Cape Town last month was our tour of Robben Island, the place where Nelson Mandela spent 18 of his 27 years in prison.
 You might not think that it is a place you would take your kids, but I would argue that it is especially important for them to see it.
 The following are notes that I took that day: